Jim Milisavljevic: Biography

 Milisavljević was born in Melbourne on 15 April 1951.
 Of Serbian heritage, Jims father, Slavoljub, was a member of the Serbian Kings Guard that was captured and imprisoned by German soldiers early in World War 2.
 After his release at the end of the war, Slavoljub was unable to return to his motherland which had become part of the newly formed communist Yugoslavia.
 Instead, he made the decision to migrate his family to Australia.
 He arrived in Australia in 1949 via Italy on ship with wife Milica and Jim’s older brother Dusan.
 Jim was born shortly after in 1951.

 A natural athlete, Milisavljević took to both soccer and Australian rules football in his youth.
-At age 10 he joined Melbourne's Yugoslav community club Footscray J.U.S.T. whilst simultaneously playing Aussie rules at school, eventually leading to a junior leave stint at the Carlton Football Club.
+At age 10 he joined Melbourne's Yugoslav community club Footscray JUST whilst simultaneously playing Aussie rules at school, eventually leading to a junior leave stint at the Carlton Football Club.
 He made his senior debut for J.U.S.T in 1968 at the age of 17 as a reserve to Marko Fode.
 It was at this point that Milisavljević deciding to commit himself to soccer and departed the Carlton Football Club.
 He would later credit his rugged goalkeeping skills to his Australian Rules Football background.

 In 1970 Milisavljević became the first choice goalkeeper at J.U.S.T.
 During this period he also began represented the Victorian state team at youth level, captaining the Under-21s team and making his senior debut in 1973.
 Milisavljević's greatest professional honour came in 1974, when coach Rale Rašić selected him to represent Australia in goals alongside team mates Jack Reilly and Allan Maher at the 1974 FIFA World Cup in West Germany.